-21.9 What types of networking does Windows support?
-How does Windows implement transport protocols?
+22.9 What types of networking does Windows XP support?
+How does Windows XP implement transport protocols?
 Describe two networking protocols.

-Support is provided for both peer-to-peer and client-server networking.
+Answer: Support is provided for both peer-to-peer and client-server networking.
 Transport protocols are implemented as drivers.
-(1) The TCP/IP package includes SNMP, DHCPand WINS support.
-(2) Point-to-point tunneling protocol is provided to communicate between remote-access modules running on Windows 7 servers and other client systems connected over the Internet.
-Using this scheme, multiprotocol virtual private networks (VPNs) are supported over the Internet.
+(1) The TCP/IP package includes SNMP, DHCP, WINS, and NetBIOS support.
+(2) Point-to-point tunneling protocol is provided to communicate between remote-access modules running on Windows XP servers and other client systems connected over the internet.
+Using this scheme, multi-protocol virtual private networks (VPNs) are supported over the internet.

-21.10 How is the NTFS namespace organized?

-The NTFS namespace is organized as a hierarchy of directories.
-Each directory uses a B+ tree data structure to store an index of the file names in that directory.
+- 22.10 How is the NTFS namespace organized?
+Describe.
+Answer: The NTFS namespace is organized as a hierarchy of directories where each directory uses a B+ tree data structure to store an index of the file names in that directory.
 The index root of a directory contains the top level of the B+ tree.
-Each entry in the directory contains the name and file reference of the file as well as the update timestamp and file size.

-21.11 How does NTFS handle data structures?
+Each entry in the directory contains the name and file reference of the file as well as the update timestamp and file size. - 22.11 How does NTFS handle data structures?
 How does NTFS recover from a system crash?
 What is guaranteed after a recovery takes place?

-In NTFS, all file-system data structure updates are performed inside transactions.
+Answer: In NTFS, all file-system data structure updates are performed inside transactions.
 Before a data structure is altered, the transaction writes a log record containing redo and undo information.
 A commit record is written to the log after a transaction has succeeded.
-After a crash, the file system can be restored to a consistent state by processing the log records, first redoing operations for committed transactions and undoing operations for transactions that did not successfully commit.
-This scheme does not guarantee that user file contents are correct after a recovery, but rather guarantees that the file-system data structures (file metadata) are undamaged and reflect some consistent state that existed before the crash.

-21.12 How does Windows allocate user memory?

-User memory can be allocated according to several schemes, including virtual memory, memory-mapped files, heaps, and thread-local storage.

-21.13 Describe some of the ways in which an application can use memory via the Win32 API.
+After a crash the file system can be restored to a consistent state by processing the log records, first redoing operations for committed transactions and undoing operations for transactions that did not successfully commit.
+This scheme does not guarantee that user file contents are correct after a recovery, but rather that the file-system data structures (file metadata) are undamaged and reflect some consistent state that existed before the crash. - 22.12 How does Windows XP allocate user memory?
+Answer: User memory can be allocated according to several schemes: virtual memory, memory-mapped files, heaps, and thread-local storage. - 22.13 Describe some of the ways an application can use memory via the Win32 API.